Ultimate G35 Vs G37 Guide

 Sure, they may weigh a little more because of this, but weight reduction is easy enough to achieve.

-With various luxuries such as eight-way power leather heated seats, it’s clear that weight wasn’t the top priority in mind when Infiniti was creating the G-series.
+With various luxuries such as eight-way power leather heated seats and a Bluetooth stereo, it’s clear that weight wasn’t the top priority in mind when Infiniti was creating the G-series.

 Swap those out for some lightweight bucket seats, and you’ll already be well on your way to some decent weight-loss, with the bonus of not ending up on your passengers’ lap when you throw it down sideways!